targomo/targomo-java/README.md

 ## Release Notes

 ### 0.0.27
-- adds a small util that rewrites URLs to curl format
+- adds a small util that rewrites URLs to curl format (post or get)

 ### 0.0.26